|Dr. Anthony R. Lupo

 Doklady: Mokhov et al. Blocking Tendencies for the NH back to 1871 and in the Future!
 (English version)

 Doklady: Mokhov et al. Blocking Tendencies for the NH back to 1871 and in the Future!
-(Only in Russian for now - but English version coming soon. #70!)
+(Russian version)

 Advances in Meteorology: Russian Drought of 2010 - Lupo et al 2012

 JGR Atmospheres Y. Wang et al. 2011 - Tibet Plateau

 Sensitive Dependence Case Study: Schnetz et al. (2010)

 Advances in Meteorology: Hussain and Lupo 2010

 Monthly Weather Review: Wang and Lupo 2009